 Regulations: 2 Cal.
 Code of Regs.
 Section 18421.2 2 Cal.
 Code of Regs.
-Section 18450.1 2 Cal.
-Code of Regs.
-Section 18450.11
+Section 18450.1

 § 84502.
 Cumulative Contributions.

 "Cumulative contributions" means the cumulative amount of contributions received by a committee beginning 12 months prior to the date the committee made its first expenditure to qualify, support, or oppose the measure and ending within seven days of the time the advertisement is sent to the printer or broadcast station.